 - Initial capital contributions of the members

-Get a customized LLC Operating Agreement for your Ohio business with Swyft Filings.
-Find more information here.
+Tip: Get a customized LLC Operating Agreement for your small business with Swyft Filings.
+Add structure to your LLC now.

 Step 6: Obtain an EIN

 The majority of newly formed businesses in Ohio must register for an EIN.
 Your Ohio LLC cannot do business without this identification.

 The EIN stands for Employer Identification Number) and is a nine-digit number that the IRS assigns to your business.
 The EIN is also called a Federal Tax ID and distinguishes your business with the government much like a personal Social Security number.

 Are all businesses required to have an EIN?